 My spouse and I are exploring places to retire so I thought a travel nurse assignment in Santa Fe was a great opportunity to experience the culture and see if we might settle here.

-Don’t tell your whole life story in that first conversation, just enough to pique their interest about you and for you to learn about them.
+Don’t tell your whole life story in that first travel nursing conversation, just enough to pique their interest about you and for you to learn about them.
 Who knows, they might have a connection to where you’re from or want to learn more about you just from a quick interaction!

 Not only will you expand your social circle, there is opportunity to expand your network at your next travel assignment.